Riley McCarthy Programming

 I studied at the Academy of Interactive Entertainment for 2 years, learning games specific programming techniques.
 In my second year, we were approached by the Australian Federal Police for the above-mentioned work opportunity.
 I was selected from the graduating group of programmers for this opportunity and worked on a training simulation with them for the final 6 months of that year, credited to my degree.

 Currently I am working full time as a programmer at Torus Games.
-I work with a small team of programmers from mid and senior who are currently working on a large game project in association with a Triple A studio that I cannot currently disclose.
+I work with a small team of programmers from mid and senior who have just finished working on the release of LEGO 2K Drive.

 I live in the Northern suburbs of Melbourne with my Fiancé and our cat.
 I play a lot of video games on a range of platforms and love to spend time on my own projects.
 Outside of gaming I am a fond traveller and enjoy getting away to the snow for a few days each year to snowboard with my partner.